 Neon Abyss is a side-scrolling rogue-lite shooter available on Steam, Xbox One (including game pass), PlayStation 4, and Nintendo Switch.
 Joseph Pugh conducted this review on a standard Xbox One console on a variety of difficulty settings.
-If you like this review, consider checking out my Kofi page!

 Neon Abyss isn’t much for story, supposedly you’re helping Hade’s boot out the new and more modern Gods from the underworld.
 Since a sketchy figure in a suit hands you a drink right before you plummet into the Abyss, I’m inclined to believe you’re just tripping really hard instead.